 Retiring Justice Bill Koch talks about judicial elections, bipartisanship and why he’s excited about being NSL’s dean

 Justice William C. Koch Jr. wants to be clear about the timing of his retirement from the Tennessee Supreme Court.
 He leaves the court July 15 and the next day will become dean of the Nashville School of Law (NSL) — just weeks before a retention election that would’ve had him on the ballot.

 “A lot of folks have asked me whether my decision to accept the NSL job was somehow influenced by what my colleagues are going through now,” he says.
 His colleagues — Chief Justice Gary Wade and Justices Connie Clark and Sharon Lee — are facing a retention election where the outcome is far from certain.

 “The board of trust at the law school started talking with me about the dean’s job over a year and half ago,” Koch says.
 “The decision had been pretty well finalized last fall and was not influenced by my concern about running.
 I was fully ready to run — in some ways I would’ve liked to have taken a swing at it.
-In totality, I’m glad I’m not.
+In totality, I’m glad I’m not."

-The tenor of the discussion has become mean-spirited and not focusing on the issues.”
+He says "the tenor of the discussion has become mean-spirited and not focusing on the issues.”

 Had he not chosen to leave and had he been retained, he points out that he would have become chief justice this fall.